sourcegraph/openctx/provider/github/README.md

 },
 ```

-### Usage with GitHub enterprise
+### Usage with other GitHub instances

-Add the URL of your GitHub enterprise instance to the configuration as well to point the openctx provider at that:
+By default, this provider talks to GitHub.com.
+Add the URL to your GitHub Enterprise Server or GitHub AE instance to the configuration to point this openctx provider at that:

 ```json
 "openctx.providers": {